sanjana-19o8/sanjana-19o8/README.md

 🚀 i love building stuff—from smart contracts to full-stack web apps.
 My tech stack is my playground, and I’m always game to learn something new.

-When I’m not coding, you’ll find me buried in a book, vibing to some beats or scribbling down my latest thoughts.
+when I’m not coding, you’ll find me buried in a book, vibing to some beats or scribbling down my latest thoughts.
 And yeah, I’m a total coffee addict. ☕ It’s my go-to fuel for creativity.

 🤝 Let’s connect and make something awesome in the web world and beyond!